 Upright magazine files are amazing for office storage!
 I currently have about six of them on my office shelves holding loose leaf paper and stationery, plastic page protectors, binder dividers, composition notebooks, file folders, and magazines.

-At about a dollar a piece, these Ikea Magazine Files are super affordable!
+These Ikea Magazine Files are super affordable!
 They’re made of paperboard, so you’ll want to store items in these files that are heavy enough to keep the bottom from popping up but not so heavy that they can’t stand up to the wear.

 Get those paper piles off your desk and organized into files with hanging folders!
-I use hanging folders for my business files, a few household files, in my Tickler File for projects and upcoming to-dos, and to organize my planning stickers and printables.
+I use hanging folders for my business files, a few household files, in my Tickler File for projects and upcoming to-do’s, and to organize my planning stickers and printables.